 Although I’m living my dream in Scottsdale, Arizona, I look forward to Autumn produce.
 I find myself making many trips to the local farmer’s markets and bringing home more produce than I can store.
 But, definitely not more than we can eat.

 First, choosing vegetables in season is cheaper and provides the freshest produce.
-For this Autumn pasta salad, I selected a variety of vegetables to compliment the butternut squash vinaigrette dressing recipe.

 Because the vegetable roast at different rates, I separated the mushrooms, leeks, and broccoli, which require less time to bake.
 On the other hand, the butternut squash (for the dressing), sweet potatoes, Brussel sprouts, and cauliflower need more time.